 - Financial – where the borrower agrees to meet certain financial requirements over the term of the loan.
 For example, the lender may ask the business to maintain certain profitability, leverage and liquidity levels.

 The interest rate charged on a loan is a function of competitive pressures, market factors, customer’s credit ranking, relationships & the bank’s strategic positioning (conservative, moderate, aggressive).
 A well-defined & objective loan pricing process ensures that a lender stays within the risk & earnings profile approved by the board of directors.
 However more often than not, competitive pressures will drive rates below targeted yields and risk profile.

-Concept Title: Compliance & Documentation
+Compliance & Documentation